andytudhope/thebluebook/source/tangled-bank/index.md

 “It is an anayltical story; a story designed to deliberately break down the barriers of the obvious in order to reveal new possibilities of understanding and action.” — Njabulo S. Ndebele

+“Consistency is not a property of a formal system per se, but depends on the interpretation which is proposed for it [...]
+Suitably complicated recursive systems might be strong enough to break out of any predetermined patterns.” — Douglas R. Hofstadter

 “Finally, let us return to Turing’s original contribution.
 The Universal Machine was, and remains, a crucial device for making our thinking about computation sharp, and allowing, for the first time in history, precise mathematical results on the power and limitations of what is computable.
 But there is a further question.
 Can there be a similar universal format for the behavior produced by social computation in the sense of this paper?
 We still lack a ‘new Turing’, but my guess is that the answer will come in the form of an abstract conceptual analysis of what it really means to be a game – beyond the details of current game theory.” — [Johann van Benthem](https://www.illc.uva.nl/Research/Publications/Reports/PP-2013-03.text.pdf)

 “That is precisely the biochemical picture we now have of the living system: compartments, micro-compartments and micro-domains, right down to molecular machines, each functioning autonomously, doing very different things at their own rates, generating flow patterns and cycles of different spatial extensions, yet all coupled together, syncopating and harmonising in complex rhythms, a veritable quantum jazz of life” — Mae-Won Ho